ButcherDing/ines-chuaqui/README.md

 preview: https://ines-chuaqui-preview.netlify.app/

 ## Introduction
-Freelance work I have taken on (solo) for a local Vancouver artist, Ines Chuaqui.
+Freelance work for a local Vancouver artist.
+Pending additional assets (artwork, copy) from the artist, but all features are fully-functional.

 An e-commerce/portfolio app to:
 - Present the artist's work and enable sale of the artist's prints online using custom stripe integration.